Photo of Schlaeger, Judith M.

 About

 Dr. Schlaeger is a pain scientist.
 She is focused on the development of translational treatments for chronic pain.
 Dr. Schlaeger has an extensive background as a practicing licensed acupuncturist where she developed her interest in researching pain; and as a certified nurse midwife where she developed her interest in developing treatments for vulvodynia, a chronic pain syndrome, which has no consistently effective treatments.
 Dr. Schlaeger is grounded in Western medicine and trained in Traditional Chinese Medicine.
-Dr. Schlaeger has already made 2 major contributions to science.
+She conducts research in 4 areas: vulvodynia, stable angina, chronic sickle cell disease pain, and treatment side effects in cancer survivors.
+Dr. Schlaeger has already made 3 major contributions to science.
 First, she demonstrated that in an unblinded study, her standardized acupuncture treatment protocol significantly reduced the pain and dyspareunia of vulvodynia.
-Second, she demonstrated in her completed NINR R21 using her standardized acupuncture protocol, that acupuncture was feasible and acceptable, as well as significant for the reduction of angina pain, increase in functional status, and quality of life.
-Dr. Schlaeger has three currently funded NIH acupuncture studies, an R01, a second R01, and a UG3/UH3 that are focused on using acupuncture for three chronic pain conditions.
-The first R01 is testing a double-blind phase two randomized controlled trial (RCT) of Acupuncture on Patient Vulvodynia Outcomes.
-The second R01 is a 2-site efficacy trial of acupuncture for symptoms of stable angina that continues her R21 work.
-The UG3/UH3, GRACE Trial, is a 1-year planning mechanism and a 4-year RCT that tests the effectiveness of acupuncture and guided relaxation for sickle cell disease pain in 3 separate healthcare systems.
-Collaborating with the UIC sickle cell research team, through self-report measures as well as QST testing, we found early evidence that the pain of SCD may have a neuropathic component.
+Second, in her vulvodynia R01 she found that in responders, acupuncture lasted significantly longer for vulvar pain reduction vs. placebo acupuncture.
+Third, she demonstrated in her NINR R21 using her standardized acupuncture protocol, that acupuncture was feasible and acceptable, as well as significant for the reduction of angina pain, increase in functional status, and quality of life.
+Also, as part of the UIC sickle cell team, through self-report measures as well as QST testing, we found early evidence that the pain of SCD may have a neuropathic component.
 In addition, Dr. Schlaeger's background of understanding the origins of chronic pain greatly allows her to contribute to the evaluation of pain in sickle cell disease patients.

 Selected Grants